-Churches and individuals can partner with Kim and Marc to carry out their ministry among internationals in Montreal, Ottawa, Toronto and beyond by:
+Churches and individuals can partner with Kim and Marc to carry out their ministry among internationals along the Pacific Southwest Border:

-- asking God to lead the Great Commission Christians in Canada to share Christ’s love with internationals in culturally relevant ways
+- Asking God to lead the Great Commission Christians in the Pacific Southwest Border Region to share Christ’s love with internationals in culturally relevant ways

 - Sponsoring a ministry project (For an updated listing, contact the Wyatts.)

-The Wyatts are also committed to assisting churches and individuals as they sense their God-given mission to share the love of God in Christ in culturally sensitive and creative ways.
-They welcome invitations to consult with your church as it develops missional responses toward international neighbors and friends.
+The Wyatt’s are committed to assisting churches and individuals as they sense their God-given mission to share the love of God in Christ in culturally sensitive and creative ways.
+They welcome invitations to consult with your church as you develop missional responses towards international neighbors and friends in your community.